 The white-tailed eagle population is followed closely on Smøla.
 Only a few eagle couples now breed inside the wind farm.
 However, this has not resulted in a noticeable decline in the number of white-tailed eagles in the area.
 Photo: Bjørn Iuell

 The wind park on Smøla.
 Photo: Bjørn Iuell

 Statkraft is also involved in activities using other technologies, primarily production of gas power (Germany), production of biopower (Germany), production of district heating (Norway and Sweden), grid distribution (Norway) and some gas distribution (Norway through Skagerak Energi).

-For district heating plants that use waste as fuel, there may also be challenges in the form of odours, and the activity generates large volumes classified as hazardous waste.
+For district heating plants that use waste as fuel, there may also be challenges in the form of odours, and the activity generates large volumes of wasted treated as hazardous waste.